fviaren/k8s-pod-eval-service/Readme.md

 ```bash
 pipenv run python main.py -n 'optional-namespace' -t optional-timeout-seconds
 ```
+__Note:__ without a timeout the watch will continue indefinitely which would be the expected result for a deployed service but to test locally it is suggested to add a timeout.

 5. To run unit test
 ```bash
 pipenv run python evaluate_pods_test.py